-When she was 8 or 9, Amy Capeda snuck into her gran’s makeup cabinet.
+When Amy Capeda was about 9, she snuck into her gran’s makeup cabinet.

 Like many little girls, Amy found the cabinet held a strange and alluring power.
 One dab of green concealer was all it took to tell Amy that makeup wasn’t just fun – it was wonderful.

 While plenty of us (including Amy) happily walk around with very little (or zero) on our face, there’s something alluring and – dare we say it – a little transformative about combining your favourite makeup with a killer outfit!

 But what if you don’t know where to start?
 Or no-one ever showed you?
 And now it feels weird asking?
 We sat down with Amy, who’s been teaching makeup classes with us for a little over two years in the hope that she could answer all of the questions we feel too silly to ask our mums.